-I’m evidently on a hot glue kick lately.
+I’m evidently on a hot-glue kick lately.
 This bath mat requires just three materials: shelf liner, hot glue, and 175 wine corks.
 How did I gather 175 wine corks, you ask?
 Working at Sunset had its perks.
 With all the wine tastings in that office, collecting corks was a cinch.
-So far, I’ve made a wine cork trivet with them and now this bath mat.
+So far, I’ve made a wine cork trivet with them and now this cork bath mat.

 It was inspired by CB2′s bamboo bath mat, which is perfectly lovely and affordable but too big for my tiny bathroom, hence this equally eco-friendly version.
 My sister Christy gave me the genius idea of using non-adhesive shelf liner with a grip bottom, so it stays in place.
 The cork feels good on my bare feet, plus it goes perfectly with the natural color palette of my bathroom.

 Yeah, but how durable is it, you say?
 Hmm.
-I’ll test it out for a few weeks and let you know on Twitter how it holds up.
-UPDATE: Check out this post to read more about whether you should seal your bath mat.
+I’ll test it out for a few weeks and let you know how it holds up.
+UPDATE: Check this post for updates on the bath mat and to read about whether you should seal yours.

 Supplies